Jesse (song): Year-end charts

+Certifications

 Live performances

-Despite the massive critical and commercial of success of "Jesse", as well as Simon making official music videos for tracks from her previous album Spy (1979), an official video was never made for the song.
+Despite the massive critical and commercial success of "Jesse" as well as Simon making official music videos for tracks from her previous album Spy (1979), an official video was never made for the song.
 Simon has performed it in many of her concerts, including two in which it was filmed: Live at Grand Central in 1995 and A Moonlight Serenade on the Queen Mary 2 in 2005.